2019 Board of Directors

-Prior to joining academe, Dr. Nowicki was Director of Process Management in the Hospital Division of Humana for six years.
+Prior to joining academe, Dr. Nowicki was Director of Process Management in the Hospital Division of Humana.
 Dr. Nowicki has also held a variety of administrative positions at Valley Medical Center in Fresno, Hutzel Hospital in Detroit, Georgetown University Medical Center, and Lubbock Medical Center.
-Dr. Nowicki has provided recent training support to such organizations as the Indiana Army National Guard, the medical command at Vandenberg AFB, Ascension Health, Cardinal Health, Kaiser Permanente, University Hospitals in Cleveland, HCA, Mercy Hospitals of Northern Ohio, Baylor Healthcare System, and Howard University Hospital.
+Dr. Nowicki has provided recent training support to such organizations as IBM/Truven/Simpler, McKesson, Covenant Health, Indiana Health, Indiana Army National Guard, the medical command at Vandenberg AFB, Ascension Health, Cardinal Health, Kaiser Permanente, University Hospitals in Cleveland, HCA, Mercy Hospitals of Northern Ohio, Baylor Healthcare System, and Howard University Hospital.

 Dr. Nowicki has presented financial management seminars to audiences worldwide including the Russian Ministry of Health in Moscow, Russian hospital executives in Golitsyno, Estonian hospital executives in Tallin, Indonesian hospital executives visiting the University of Massachusetts, as well as numerous audiences in the United States.
 Dr. Nowicki is a frequent speaker at national meetings of the American Hospital Association, the Healthcare Financial Management Association, the American College of Healthcare Executives, as well as Voluntary Hospitals of America.
 He has written dozens of articles on leadership in financial management.
-In addition, Dr. Nowicki’s Introduction to Financial Management of Healthcare Organizations, currently in its sixth edition, is a best-seller in the industry and his book HFMA’s Introduction to Hospital Accounting was published in its fifth edition in 2006.
-Dr. Nowicki can be contacted at email@example.com.
+In addition, Dr. Nowicki’s Introduction to Financial Management of Healthcare Organizations, currently in its seventh edition, is a best-seller in the industry and his book HFMA’s Introduction to Hospital Accounting was published in its fifth edition in 2006.
+Dr. Nowicki is currently co-authoring with Dr. Kurt Darr the seventh edition of Managing Health Services Organizations and Systems.
+Dr. Nowicki can be contacted at firstname.lastname@example.org.

 Immediate Past President